Xaril/new-computer-setup/README.md

             /usr/sbin
             /sbin
             ```
-12. Install the **java JDK**.
-Instructions on how to do this can be found here: https://www.lonecpluspluscoder.com/2017/04/27/installing-java-8-jdk-os-x-using-homebrew/.
-13. Install **IntelliJ**.
-Instructions on how to do this can be found here: https://www.jetbrains.com/idea/.
+11. Install **node**.
+TODO: Add instructions.

 That's it!
-You're done.
+You're done for now.
 Good job!
 You should now happily be able to develop whatever you want.
 If you realize that something is missing, please come back and add it to this list!